chocolateboy/jquery-pagerizer/README.md

 $('a.current-page').next().addRel('next')
 ```

-Removes the specified `rel` values from the `rel` attribute and returns the jQuery instance.
+Removes the specified `rel` keywords from the `rel` attribute and returns the jQuery instance.
-If no `rel` values are supplied, the call is equivalent to:
+If no `rel` keywords are supplied, the call is equivalent to:

 ```javascript
 removeRel('next', 'prev', 'previous')
 ```

-If all `rel` values are removed, the `rel` attribute is removed:
+If all `rel` keywords are removed, the `rel` attribute is removed:

 ```javascript
 $('<a rel="foo"></a>').removeRel('foo') // <a></a>